monkey92t/grte/README.md

 1. First you need to [install a Docker](https://docs.docker.com/get-docker).

-2. You can use the simplest installation method.
+2. You can use the easiest way to install grte.
 ```
 > git clone https://github.com/monkey92t/grte.git
 > cd grte